Skip to main content Scroll Top

 More Information

-Our Grampians Pinnacle Walk ‘Expedition’ programs are designed for those who love to hike and explore (no matter your level of experience) and prefer the idea of a continuous journey – multiple days, start to finish without leaving the trail.
-While we provide as much support and comfort as we can on the Grampians Pinnacle Expedition Walk, we’ll be camping in lightweight hiking tents, sleeping on your inflatable hiking mattress, and staying in campsites equipped with composting tank toilets (but no showers!).
-We take care of all the group equipment (tents, cooking equipment, food etc) but you will need to be capable of carrying your personal clothing, sleeping bag and mattress, approximately 8-12 kgs.
+Our ‘Expedition’ programs are designed for those who love to hike and explore (no matter your level of experience) and prefer the idea of a continuous journey – multiple days, start to finish, without leaving the trail.
+While we provide as much support and comfort as we can on our Expeditions, we’ll be camping in lightweight hiking tents, sleeping on your inflatable hiking mattress, and staying in campsites equipped with composting tank toilets (but no showers!).
+We take care of all the group equipment (safety and cooking equipment, food, etc.), but you will need to be capable of carrying your personal clothing, sleeping bag, mattress, and a lightweight 1-person tent (provided), approximately 10-12 kgs.

-If you like creature comforts like a hot shower at the end of each day and walking pack free – check out our Grampians Luxe programs!
+If you like creature comforts like a hot shower at the end of each day and walking pack free, check out our GPT Lodge Walk!

-This is a list of personal clothing and equipment that you will be required to bring for the Grampians Pinnacle Walk Central Expedition.
+This list is a guide to personal clothing and equipment that you will be required to bring for our GPT Expedition stages.
+After booking, you will be sent a full trip info pack including a more detailed packing list.
 If there is anything on this list that you don’t have, we can assist!
-We have essential walking equipment available for rent – browse online and pick it up in our store in Halls Gap before your trip.
+We have essential walking equipment available for rent or purchase – browse online and pick it up in our store in Halls Gap before your trip.

 Footwear